TomAmar10/InsTravel_vacations-project/README.md

 To run the project, both server and client sides, and mySql database as well, all you need to do is docker-compose up, and it will run automatically, with a ready schema and tables, an admin, and a few vacations in it.
+To log in as admin - look at the sqlScripts.sql file.

 Dependencies for the project are located in the package.json file, installed once the docker-compose up command has been executed.